 We knew our customers.

 Plus, our customers trusted us.
 They were already familiar with our business, our team members, and they way we conducted ourselves.
 So why not propose additional cleaning if we saw the need?

 Yes, it may cost you money to learn a carpet cleaning method.
 Or, to spend time on countless tutorials of “How To Clean This or That.”
-Or, to invest in more chemicals For This or That.
+Or, to invest in more EPA approved sanitizing products.
 Trust me, it’s all worth it.

 Unless, your customers have a really tight budget, most of them will jump at the chance of your offer for additional cleaning services.
 We’ve yet to find a customer that turned down requests for extra cleaning in their offices.